geofis/forest-loss-fire-reproducible/README.md

 5. Run the code chunks in the reproducible scripts, or alternately knit the notebooks.
 Keep in mind that if you knit from RStudio, a message will ask you to allow popup windows, which can be done in the address bar of the browser.

-### Using R from a Docker
+### Using R from a Docker container

 This method uses 2 GB disk space, which is less than space than previous method, but requires you to run the scripts, since no IDE would be available.
+You can also knit the `.Rmd` notebooks from the R console; [click here](https://bookdown.org/yihui/rmarkdown/compile.html) for instructions.

-1. Build the docker image.
+1. From the cloned repo directory (see ["How to reproduce"](#how-to-reproduce) for instructions on cloning), build the docker image.
 This may take a while the first time you run it.

 `docker build -t ff-dr .`